Language: EN

 A delegate is a type that represents a reference to a function or method.
 Delegates allow methods to be passed as parameters, assigned to variables, and executed dynamically at runtime.

-To do this, the delegate must match the signature (received parameters) by the function, and with its specific return.
+For this, the delegate must match the signature (parameters received) of the function, and its specific return.

 Where,

-• ReturnType, the return type of the function we want to delegate
+• ReturnType is the return type of the function we want to delegate

-• Type parameter…, the parameters of the function we want to delegate
+• ParameterType…, are the parameters of the function we want to delegate

 For example, if we want to declare a delegate that represents a method that does not return any value and takes two integer parameters, the declaration would look like this: